srujankk/ngPOrtfolio/readme.md

     <li>Closing Price</li>
 </ul>

-This view would use <a href="http://dev.markitondemand.com/">markit data api</a> to get the stock details
+This view would use <a href="http://dev.markitondemand.com/">Markit On Demand</a> to get the stock details